Expert Rangers and Trackers

 - SKS – Birding;

-- Juan was the first active guide to be awarded the honorary title of Scout by FGASA.
+- Juan was the first active guide to be awarded the honorary title of Scout by FGASA in recognition of achieving the highest qualifications as a guide and as a tracker.

 All the game rangers at Royal Malewane hold the highest FGASA qualifications as well as advanced rifle handling certificates.
 These qualifications ensure guests an exceptional game experience – not only while on game drive, but also on foot.